parlance-zz/g-diffuser-bot/README.md

  - run the discord bot with python g_diffuser_bot.py
  - alternatively, run the CLI interface with python g_diffuser_cli.py
  - You can use the CLI interface interactively with python g_diffuser_cli.py --interactive

+Updating:
+ - Simply download and replace your files with those from those repository.
+You probably don't need to replace your config and default files.